Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1011.
 TERO Commission and Recusal of Commission Members.

 • (a) TERO Commission Members.
-The TERO shall be managed by the TERO Commission.
-At all times there shall be at least one (1) commission member on the Commission from each district.
-The Commission shall consist of seven (7) commission members as appointed under paragraph (1) below.
+The TERO Commission is a governing board and shall provide oversight of TERO in accordance with this chapter.
+At all times there shall be at least one (1) Member on the Commission from each district.
+The Commission shall consist of seven (7) Members as appointed under paragraph (1) below.
+Four (4) Board Members shall constitute a quorum.

 • (2) Qualifications.
-Commissioners shall be public officials subject to the Mille Lacs Band Ethics Code in 6 MLBS §§ 1151-1163.
-At least three (3) of the Commissioners shall have education or experience in one (1) or more of the following areas:
+Commission Members shall be public officials subject to the Band's Ethics Code.
+At least three (3) of the Members shall have education or experience in one (1) or more of the following areas:

 • (i) human resources;